peaceiris/hugo-theme-iris/README.md

 *Customize your site! ʕ◔ϖ◔ʔ*

-> If your Hugo is not an extended version, you need to copy `exampleSite/resources`.
+> If your Hugo is not an extended version, you need to copy `resources`.